 Staby's perception of proper care-and-handling techniques is very basic.
-According to him, there are only two types of flowers: ethylene sensitive and nonethylene sensitive.
+According to him, there are only two types of flowers: ethylene sensitive and non-ethylene sensitive.
 Ethylene-sensitive flowers should be treated one way, all other flowers should be treated the other way.
 "If we can do that successfully, then we can worry about whether one variety or one cultivar of something needs to be treated in a certain way."

 Another basic principle that florists need to get back to in terms of care-and-handling techniques is the use of fresh flower food.
 "What could be more basic than fresh flower food usage?"
 Staby asked.
 "And yet it's not being used correctly or not being used at all.
 We have data to show that about 55-60 percent of florists use fresh flower foods incorrectly; 10-20 percent use it correctly, and 20-25 percent don't use it at all.
-George Staby is very proud of being a volunteer firefighter and emergency medical technician.
-He also teaches classes in emergency medical training at a community college.